ThePrimeagen/fem-htmx/lessons/02-htmx-basics/B-htmx-swap.md

 ---
-title: "HTMX Delete and Events"
+title: "HTMX Status Codes, Events, And Swaps"
-description: "Lets talk about the delete"
+description: "going deep on hx-swap, oob, and status codes"
 ---

 ### This is great... but... not really